pymc-devs/pymc-data-umbrella/about/probabilistic_programming_with_pymc/transcript.md

-can find austin on linkedin twitter and github at austin rushford i don't know if i'm pronouncing the name right but um austin will let us know when when he speaks um and feel free to tweet about the event our twitter is at data umbrella and with that i am going to turn off my mic and camera and hand it over to austin thank you reishma for that introduction and thank you um for organizing this event together with all of the other data umbrella folks on your team for organizing and promoting and it takes a lot of work to put an event together and thanks to the folks on the pyeomc side who's who have been coordinating with reishma and her team with data umbrella so thank you mean all for asking me to speak here today i'm excited uh to share something i care a lot about with all of you and oriole as well and everyone else who is contributing to that effort so my goal today is to introduce the idea of both probabilistic programming and how it works in pi mc kind of from a knowledge of python a little bit of numpy um up to an actually interesting application to give you an idea of what is probabilistic programming why do we at pi mc find it exciting
+can find austin on linkedin twitter and github at austin rushford i don't know if i'm pronouncing the name right but um austin will let us know when when he speaks um and feel free to tweet about the event our twitter is at data umbrella and with that i am going to turn off my mic and camera and hand it over to Austin.

+AR: Thank you Reshama for that introduction and thank you for organizing this event together with all of the other Data Umbrella folks on your team for organizing and promoting and it takes a lot of work to put an event together.
+And thanks to the folks on the PyMC side who's who have been coordinating with Reshama and her team with Data Umbrella so thank you for asking me to speak here today.
+I'm excited to share something I care a lot about with all of you and Oriol as well and everyone else who is contributing to that effort.

+So my goal today is to introduce the idea of both probabilistic programming and how it works in pi mc kind of from a knowledge of python a little bit of numpy um up to an actually interesting application to give you an idea of what is probabilistic programming why do we at pi mc find it exciting